 You must be a full or part-time federal employee to apply for Starr Wright USA's Disability Insurance Plan.
-The program is currently available in AL, AR, AZ, CA, DC, DE, FL, GA, HI, IA, IL, IN, KY, MA, MI, MT, NE, NJ, NM, OK, PA, TN, VA, and WV.
+The program is currently available in AL, AR, AZ, CA, DC, DE, FL, GA, HI, IA, IL, IN, KY, MA, MD, MI, MT, NE, NJ, NM, OK, PA, TN, VA, and WV.

 Who is eligible?